AviatrixSystems/avxlabs-docs/ace_backbone/docs/backbone.md

 aviatrix-edge-1
 ```

-Navigate to the Gateway Routes tab and search for the subnet **`10.1.2.0`** in AWS.
-You should see four IPSec tunnels connected to the First Transit Gateway, along with another four IPSec tunnels connected to the Second Transit Gateway.
+- Navigate to the `Gateway Routes` tab and search for the subnet **`10.1.2.0`** (which represents the public subnet in AWS where the aws-instance was deployed).
+You should see four IPSec tunnels connected to the First Transit Gateway and another four tunnels connected to the Second Transit Gateway.

 ```{figure} images/backbone-tgw028.png
 ---